14 of the Most Baffling Mysteries About the Universe

 What is dark energy?

 The other 70 percent of the universe is thought to be comprised of dark energy.
 What scientists do know about dark energy is that it has a gravitationally repulsive effect (which is to say, the opposite of gravitational pull) and that it’s responsible for the expansion of the universe.
 But what exactly is dark energy continues to elude scientists, leaving NASA scratching their heads and wondering if Einstein got his theory of gravity wrong.
 One thing Albert Einstein definitely got right was the secret to happiness—and it’s genius.

 How can gravity be so strong and yet so weak?

 Gravity poses a vexing paradox that can be summed up with this question: Why can a mere refrigerator magnet defy an entire planet’s gravitational pull?
 Some scientists believe that gravity may well be as strong as the other fundamental forces (such as electromagnetism and the force that holds the nucleus together), but its influence is dissipated because it leaks into extra dimensions.
 That explanation will have to do until they come up something better.

 How big is the universe?

 If scientists know that the universe is expanding, then they must be able to hazard a guess at how big it is, right?
 Unfortunately, scientists can’t pin a number on it.
 They would have to know the universe’s shape and rate of expansion, among other things—and those are mysteries as well.
-Check out some things we do know, like 20 mind-blowing facts about space, life in space, and the universe at large.

 What is the shape of the universe?